Last Updated on August 22, 2022

 Let’s run through the biggest changes.

-Before you needed at least 1 person to be certified, now you need to have 50% of the users linked to your MCC to have a certification.
+Before you needed at least 1 person to get a Google Ads certification, now you need to have 50% of your Company Account Strategists.

-The old certifications obtained from the “Academy For Ads” also won’t be valid anymore.
-So everyone will be required to take the new Skillshop exam.
+The old certifications obtained from the “Academy For Ads” won’t be valid anymore (this is what google now calls “legacy” certifications).
+So everyone will be required to take the new Skillshop exams.

-Apart from the two things above, there has always been a “Performance” component as part of the Google Partner badge.
+Google has always had a “Performance” component as part of the Google Partner badge.

 It used to include a bunch of best practices like adding negative keywords, sitelinks, different keyword match types, bid adjustments, to the accounts you manage.

-Right now, a “good performance” means “delivering solid overall ad revenue and growth, and maintaining and growing your customer base.”
-(This is Google’s definition which I realize is pretty vague)
+Delivering solid overall ad revenue and growth, and maintaining and growing your customer base.

 But with this new update, “Performance” will now center around “Recommendations”.
 This is the thing that’s caused me to write this post and actively come out against the Google Partner program.